fvolkanoski/Login-System/README.md

-# Simple-S
+# ShelfSocial
-Simple S is as the name implies a simple social network website built entirely in PHP, it uses MySQL for storage and Bootstrap for the front end.
+ShelfSocial is a simple social network website built entirely in PHP, it uses MySQL for storage and Bootstrap for the front end.
 This is made to be a like-a template website that you can build upon to create anything you need that would require registering of users, posts, groups and other similar features.

 # Getting Started
 ## Requirements